 This department supervises the management of general services, such as doorkeeping, security services, cleaning contracts, maintenance of buildings and shops, maintenance of production plants and machinery; this department is also responsible for the study, design and acquisition of new plants, extraordinary maintenance, and technical support for the opening of new shops.
-In addition, the director monitors regulatory compliance regarding workplace safety and is responsible for logistics.
+In addition, it oversees workplace safety regulatory compliance.